zoyron/astroTry/README.md

-### Trying the Astro.build framework for the first 13:53
+### Trying the Astro.build framework for the first time

 A same repo for the first attempt at astro.build